whoishou/hugo-website/content/post/decoding_a_string.md

 If there are no hint to be found, then it has to be something simple or easily crack-able.
 I thought of compiling a list of the words inside the job description, then attempting to brute force the password using something like John the Ripper.

-Instead i opted for a ZIP file password remover on[ passwordrecovery.io]( passwordrecovery.io)
+Instead i opted for a ZIP file password remover i found online

 I uploaded the ZIP file and it turns out the password is… password